2022–23 Southern Utah Thunderbirds women's basketball team

 The 2022–23 Southern Utah Thunderbirds women's basketball team represented Southern Utah University during the 2022–23 NCAA Division I women's basketball season.
-The Thunderbirds are led by fifth-year head coach Tracy Sanders and play their home games at America First Events Center.
-They are members of the Western Athletic Conference.
+The Thunderbirds were led by fifth-year head coach Tracy Sanders and played their home games at America First Events Center in Cedar City, Utah.
+They were members of the Western Athletic Conference (WAC).

+The Thunderbirds finished the season 23–10, 16–2 in WAC play, to finish as WAC regular-season champions.
+They defeated New Mexico State, Grand Canyon and California Baptist in the WAC tournament to send themselves to their first NCAA tournament appearance in program history.
+They received the #14 seed in the Greenville 1 Region, where they fell to #3 region seed Notre Dame in the first round.